 Despite the recent stabilization of CRUDE OIL prices, it is back below 65.00 with next supports as noted above into the 64.00 area and mid-63.00 area lows, the latter having been vigorously tested again in early November.
-If that should fail, lower support remains the June-July mid-62.00 area lows as it churns back below 64.00 again at present.
+If that should fail, lower support remains the June-July mid-62.00 area lows as it churns back above 64.00 again on OPEC hopes at present.